-- 6.11.1 It is recommended that no more than five minutes of extra time per half hour of test time be granted; however, depending on the level of disability, a longer time may be needed.
-In any case, the teacher and school are best placed to make a final decision based on the specific circumstances of the student in question, in line with TAA requirements. - 6.11.2 Where relevant, rest breaks can be used as an alternative to extra time to avoid student fatigue, although there will be instances where both adjustments are necessary. - 6.11.3 Braille users: The logistics of using Braille or a Brailler warrant the provision of some extra time for all students accessing the test in this manner, regardless of their proficiency in this medium.
-For Braille users, guidelines regarding the provision of extra time are as follows: - Writing: 10 min/half hour

-- Reading: 15 min/half hour

-- Language Conventions: 15 min/half hour
+6.11.1 It is recommended that no more than five minutes of extra time per half hour of test time be granted; however, depending on the level of disability, a longer time may be needed.
+In any case, the teacher and school are best placed to make the final decision based on the specific circumstances of the student in question, in line with TAA requirements.

+- 6.11.2 Where relevant, rest breaks can be used as an alternative to extra time to avoid student fatigue, although there may be instances where both adjustments are necessary. - 6.11.3 Braille users: The logistics of using braille or a brailler warrant the provision of some extra time for all students accessing the test in this manner, regardless of their proficiency in this medium.
+For braille users, guidelines regarding the provision of extra time are as follows: - writing: 10 minutes per half hour - reading: 15 minutes per half hour - language conventions: 15 minutes per half hour - · numeracy: minutes per half hour.
-- Numeracy: 20 min/half hour

 These times are a guide only.
-The allocation of extra time for a Braille user should be decided on a case by case basis.
+The allocation of extra time for a braille user should be decided on a case-by-case basis.